CodecoolGlobal/hacker-news-java-siposm17/README.md

     - There's a previous button above the cards, clicking that shows the previous 30 items of news, if any

 3. When I select `Newest` from the menu, the page content changes to newest news.
-    - There is an api endpoint `/api/newest?page=1` which provides newest news data in json format as follows: 1        ```json [
+    - There is an com.codecool.hackernews.api endpoint `/com.codecool.hackernews.api/newest?page=1` which provides newest news data in json format as follows: 1        ```json [
   {
   "title": "Show HN: I'm starting a Svelte JavaScript newsletter", "timeAgo": "a few seconds ago",